Shaan-kapoor/restaurant-menu-platform/README.md

 If you're a developer working on this project, check out the [Developer README](DEVELOPER_README.md).

-## Live Demo

-See the platform in action: [Demo Link](https://restaurant-menu-platform-demo.vercel.app/)
+## Make It a Template Repository

+To make this a template repository that others can use:
+1. Go to the repository settings
+2. Scroll down to the "Template repository" section
+3. Check the box to enable template repository

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Created By

-[Your Name/Company] - Feel free to reach out with questions or feedback!
+Original implementation by Shaan Kapoor.
+Feel free to reach out with questions or feedback!